 Swank, the SMA spokesman, said his interest in UFOs was aroused in November 1961, when he and some co-workers or asked to speak on the subject.
 “If we were going to talk about UFOs, we felt we owed it to the public to find out what we were talking about," Swank said.
 Over the years the interest grew.
 Last February, 30 men formed the Organization for Scientific Analysis and Research.
 This was incorporated into the SMA two weeks ago.

 |The Philadelphia Inquirer, Nov.
 20, 1966|

-Systems Management Associates co-sponsored in Philadelphia on Friday night the appearance of one of the world’s foremost trackers of flying saucers and associated other associated UFOs, Dr. Daniel Fry.Roland P. Swank and other engineers from General Electric continued to lecture on UFOs all under the same title, "Fact or Fancy," at clubs, schools, churches - anywhere- through 1968.
+Systems Management Associates co-sponsored in Philadelphia on Friday night the appearance of one of the world’s foremost trackers of flying saucers and assorted other UFOs, Dr. Daniel Fry.Roland P. Swank and other engineers from General Electric continued to lecture on UFOs all under the same title, "Fact or Fancy," at clubs, schools, churches - anywhere- through 1968.